Our policies were designed with fairness and simplicity in mind.

 Failure to proactively monitor a service will result in the automatic issuance of an account credit in accordance with the credit schedule.

 From time to time, it may be necessary to perform scheduled maintenance on Pilot’s network that causes a disruption to your service.
-Pilot may conduct such maintenance on any day between the hours of 12AM and 6AM local time, provided that Pilot has provided you with at least 24 hours written notice of such maintenance.
+Pilot may conduct such maintenance on any day between the hours of 12AM and 8AM local time, provided that Pilot has given you at least 24 hours written notice of such maintenance.

-Maintenance that is required as a result of damage to Pilot’s fiber system by third parties does not qualify as scheduled maintenance or unscheduled maintenance and does not qualify for account credit.
+Maintenance that is required as a result of damage to Pilot’s fiber-optic cable system by third parties does not qualify as scheduled maintenance or unscheduled maintenance.

 Denial of Service / Distributed Denial of Service